 Tactics used by fraudsters

-- IATA customers are contacted under a false name, sometimes similar or identical to the names of IATA officials, seeking payment for products or services and/or claiming payments for outstanding amounts due.
+- Fraudsters contact IATA customers by email or telephone, seeking payment for products or services, or claiming payments for outstanding amounts due

 What you can do to protect your organization

 - Recognize fraudulent e-mails.
 Read our Fraudulent e-mails warning (pdf)

 - Always be wary of requests to update bank account information